A question that arises is, “What are the best NERF guns?” Well, the answer is…. it depends!

 Read my full review of the Doomlands Lawbringer here.

 Remember when we said that the answer to “what are the best NERF guns?” is, “it depends!”?
 Well, the reason depends on what you want your blaster for.

 Your role is usually driven by the type of NERFer you are.
 Without being too technical, if you are going to get stuck into a NERF war you’ll need to understand your role, strategy, and tactics.
 However, you may simply want something to shoot targets or mess around with at school or in the office.

 If you play in any NERF wars you will be part of a team and your role will determine what sort of blaster you need – oh, and to distinguish NERF guns from real firearms, most people use the term “blaster” and “dart” for bullet regardless of the shape.

-In NERF wars many players will carry more than one NERF gun; the main one, usually termed a “Primary” and a “Secondary”, usually smaller and used as a back-up or for a specific purpose.
+In NERF wars, many players will carry more than one NERF gun; the main one, usually termed a “Primary” and a “Secondary”, is usually smaller and used as a backup or for a specific purpose.
 Some even carry a “Tertiary”, usually a small, single-shot pistol, for that last gasp.

 So we have gone through these blasters and picked them according to these needs…and some that are just darned fun!